How to Launch a FAST Channel in 2026: Step-by-Step Setup & Distribution

 What is a FAST channel (and how it differs from VOD)

-A FAST channel is a free, ad-supported, linear stream: viewers tune in to a continuous broadcast-style schedule rather than picking individual titles.
-That linearity is the defining trait.
-Unlike SVOD (subscription on-demand) or AVOD (ad-supported on-demand, where the user chooses each title), a FAST channel plays whatever is scheduled at that moment, with ad breaks inserted between or within programs.
-Think traditional television, delivered over IP.
+A FAST channel is a free, ad-supported linear stream.
+Viewers tune into a continuous broadcast-style schedule rather than picking individual titles from a catalogue.
+That linearity is the whole point.
+Unlike SVOD or AVOD where the viewer chooses what plays next, a FAST channel plays whatever’s scheduled at that moment, ad breaks and all.
+Traditional television, essentially, just delivered over IP instead of a cable wire.

 FAST sits inside the broader ad-supported monetization family.
 If you are still deciding which model fits your business, our Video Monetization Models Explained: SVOD, AVOD, TVOD, PPV & Hybrid hub breaks down each option.
 Plenty of operators run FAST alongside on-demand and subscription tiers, a pattern we cover in our guide to hybrid monetization.